Examples of family violence

 People in unhealthy relationships behave in a way that hurts the other person, frightens them or makes them feel unsafe.

-If you’re worried that a relationship isn’t healthy, contact services in your area for help and support.
+If you’re worried that a relationship isn’t healthy, contact The Orange Door in your area for help and support.

 Family violence is against the law.
 The main legislation covering family violence in Victoria is the Family Violence Protection Act 2008.
 It recognises family violence as physical, economic, psychological and sexual, and that it can happen in different kinds of family relationships.